yash-micro/Implementation-of-MIPS-Processor-using-Verilog/README.md

-# Implementation-of-MIPS-Processor-using-Verilog
+# Implementation-of-RISC-V-Processor-using-Verilog
-This project describes on how to design a microarchitecture based on MIPS ISA.
+This project describes on how to design a microarchitecture based on open source RISC-V ISA.
 I will be designing a full fledged pipelined architecture